Driving an off-road golf car on Salt Cay can be a lot of fun.

 The western beach track that leads along the beautiful dunes from North Bay to Northeast Point is generally the most difficult due to the soft sand, which can bog down the golf carts.

-Long Bay tend to have rocky sections that are traversable yet restrict travel speeds.
+The roads to South Point and Long Bay tend to have rocky sections that are traversable yet restrict travel speeds.

 Booking and Reservations